1. App stores¶

 We'd like to add PKG support in the future.
 These are needed for uploading to the app store, and for installing files to unconventional places.

-At the moment we have no plans to do this.
+We have no plans to do this.
 MSI is deprecated.
 MSIX is Microsoft's current recommended install technology, but we're interested in learning about use cases that require alternatives.

 5. FlatPak?
 Other distros?
 Non-Intel Linux?¶